-The majority of Bhutan’s red rice is grown in the rice paddies of Paro valley where it is irrigated with glacier water, and so it is far healthier and of a much higher quality than your average bowl of rice.
+The majority of Bhutan’s red rice is grown in the rice paddies of Paro valley where it is irrigated with glacier water.
+So, it is far healthier and of a much higher quality than your average bowl of rice.

-There are rumored to be over 300 different varieties of mushroom which are native to Bhutan and just like Ema Datshi, Shamu Datshi can vary significantly from one place to another since any kind of mushroom can be used to prepare Shamu Datshi.
+There are rumored to be over 300 different varieties of mushrooms that are native to Bhutan.
+Just like Ema Datshi, Shamu Datshi can vary significantly from one place to another since any kind of mushroom can be used to prepare the dish.

-Like ema datshi, kewa datshi is also served with chillies, however the dish is typically far milder to the taste than ema datshi so if you like a little kick and pizazz to your food, but you can’t handle super spicy then Kewa Datshi is for you.
+Like ema datshi, kewa datshi is also served with chilies.
+However, the dish is typically far milder to the taste than ema datshi.
+So, if you like a little kick and pizazz to your food, but you can’t handle super spicy then Kewa Datshi is for you.

 Related Article: What to Wear in Bhutan

 Goen Hogay is a light and refreshing Bhutanese cucumber salad that makes a nice change from some of the heavier dishes of melted cheeses and meat curries that prevail in Bhutanese cuisine.
 Slices of cucumber are drizzled with oil and served with yaks cheese, chili flakes, onions, and coriander.

 Himalayan countries like Bhutan see harsh, bitter winters.
 At these times, fresh fruit and vegetables are in short supply and so, the Bhutanese will dry and preserve a lot of vegetables during the summer.

 Lom is a popular side dish in Bhutan, particularly when the weather becomes cooler.
 To make it, turnip leaves are dried, preserved, and then served sauteed.